 While the height of high tide and low tide varies in a predictable way, sometimes the gravitational pulls of the sun and moon combine to create tides with extreme highs and lows called “spring tides”.
-(What causes this combining?)
-Sometimes the forces go against each other, resulting in milder tides known as “neap tides”.
-There are two sets each of spring tides and neap tides each lunar month, alternating each week.
-For example, in Rockland, ME in January during the first week…
+When the reverse happens, and theses forces go against each other, milder tides known as “neap tides” result.
+Generally there are two sets each of spring tides and neap tides each lunar month, alternating each week.

 Tidal height will also vary due to the moon’s elliptical orbit around Earth, and Earth’s elliptical orbit around the sun.
-When the moon is closest to Earth (at perigee), it’s gravitational pull on Earth is greatest and tides are larger.
-They are smaller when the moon is further (at apogee).
-Each point happens once per month.
-In North America, the sun is closest to Earth each year on January 2nd, and thus creates larger-than-average tide ranges at that time of the year.
-It is furthest on July 2nd, resulting in generally smaller ranges in tidal height.
+When the moon is closest to Earth–at perigee–it’s gravitational pull on Earth is greatest and tides are larger.
+They are smaller when the moon is further away, at apogee.
+In North America, the sun is closest to Earth each year on January 2nd, and resulting in larger-than-average tide ranges at that time of the year.
+It is furthest away on July 2nd, generally generating smaller ranges in tidal height.

 While the timing of high and low tide is important to know, the range is also a critical piece of information.
 US Harbors’ tide charts provide this tidal data specifically calculated for your coastal location.

 How Do Our Tide Charts Work?

 US Harbors has been providing the best tide charts for over 10 years: they’re easy-to-read, printable and nice-looking monthly charts calculated specifically for the tides in your area.
 Here are some of the common questions our users ask.

 Q: What are our tide high/low measurements based on?